Common dwarf mongoose (helogale parvula)

 Common Dwarf Mongoose Diet

 After a gestation period of about 63 days, the gravid female births a little of 2 - 3 young.
 Breeding mainly during the rainy season, an alpha female can give birth to 2 - 3 litters per year.
-Only the dominant pair within the troop will breed, and the rest of the pack helps in rearing and fending for the young.
-Without other common dwarf mongooses helping to raise their young, pairs cannot successfully rear them.
+Only the dominant pair within the troop will breed, the rest of the pack help in rearing and fending for the young.

-The common dwarf mongoose can be found in South Africa in the most southern reaches of North West and Limpopo, Mpumalanga and northern KwaZulu-Natal.
-In countries further north, they are more widespread.
+The common dwarf mongoose prefers dry woodland savanna as their habitat.
+They can be found in the most southern reaches of North West, Limpopo, Mpumalanga and northern KwaZulu-Natal Provinces of South Africa.

 The common dwarf mongoose has long, sharp and curved claws on its front feet measuring about 10 mm that are well adapted to digging.
 The claws on the hind feet are shorter, measuring up to 8 mm.
 The common dwarf mongoose leaves a variety of spoors.
 Its forefeet have 5 toes, the first toe being small and lying behind the intermediate pad.
 The first toe and proximal pad of the front feet show when the animal is moving slowly, but not when it is running or trotting.
 The hind feet have five toes each, the first being behind the other four toes and only showing its claw.